 The table below sets forth information concerning the resale of the shares of common stock by the selling security holders.
 We will not receive any proceeds from the resale of common stock issuable pursuant to conversion of the debentures by the selling security holders.
 We will receive proceeds from the warrants, if exercised.
-The following table also sets forth the name of each security holder who is offering the resale of shares of common stock for resale under this prospectus, the number of shares of common stock beneficially owned by each selling security holder will own after the offering, assuming they sell all of the shares offered.
-The number of shares of common stock each selling security holder will own after the offering, assuming they sell all of the shares offered.
+The following table also sets forth the name of each security holder who is offering the resale of shares of common stock for resale under this prospectus, the number of shares of common stock beneficially owned by each selling security holder, the number of shares of common stock that may be sold in this offering and the number of shares of common stock each selling security holder will own after the offering, assuming they sell all of the shares offered.
 The number and percentage of shares beneficially owned is determined in accordance with Rule 13d-3 of the Securities Exchange Act of 1934, and the information is not necessarily indicative of beneficial ownership for any other purpose.
 Under such rule, beneficial ownership includes any shares as to which the selling security holder has sole or shared voting power or investment power and also any shares the selling security holder has the right to acquire within 60 days.